Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   figure the recall less than 50%, while the precision is 100%" %}
   </center>
   <br>
   Ideally, we would like a model to have a high recall **and** a high precision.
-In order to deal a unique number, one can aggregate these two metrics into a single one.
+In order to deal with a unique number, one can aggregate these two metrics into a single one.
 The f1 score is such an aggregation of the recall and the precision.
 In particular the f1 score is defined as being the harmonic mean of the recall and the precision, ie if we call the recall $$R$$ and the precision $$P$$, then the f1 score is defined as,